LGBTQ Milestones: The progression of ‘Gender Equality’ peaks in 2021

 2016, Bathroom Bill

 A bathroom bill in North Carolina was approved in 2016.
-It meant a male who identifies as female can use a women’s bathroom and vice versa.
-DOJ also stated schools must treat a student’s gender identity as their sex (for example, in regard to bathrooms).
+A male who identifies as female can use a women’s bathroom and vice versa.
+DOJ also stated schools must treat a student’s gender identity as their sex (for example, regarding bathrooms).
 [Wiki]

 Mainstream media adopted it because it was more inclusive.
 In 2020, dictionary.com adopted Filipinx as a gender-neutral pronoun for Filipinos.